scotteratigan/transaction-viewer/README.md

 Anything you can do to highlight your skill set is welcome.
 Some suggestions:

+- Show the number of transactions displayed
+- Fix bug with transaction filtering (filters can't be cleared)
 - Improve styling of the app
 - Create TypeScript interfaces or otherwise improve the type safety of the app
 - Add new tests on the frontend or backend or improve existing tests